 I am a neuroscientist from Germany, and currently based in Lisbon, Portugal.
 After more than 7 years as a postdoctoral fellow, I decided to leave the academic path.
-I am currently enjoying a ‘self-financed sabbatical year’ which I am using to establish myself as a Freelance Scholar and Science Advocate.
+I am currently working to establish myself as a freelancer in Science Communication and Science Advocacy.

-In 2017 I realized that the postdoctoral experience didn’t provide me with the personal and professional growth I was looking for, anymore.
-I would have needed to work under these conditions for several more years to have a chance for a successful application for a leading position in academia.
-So I left academia, and am now offering my skills as a freelance scholar.
+In 2018 I left the academic research career as it wouldn’t provide me with the personal and professional growth I was looking for.
+I would have needed to work under these conditions for several more years to have a chance at successfully applying for a leading position in academia.

 - wrote four first author research article manuscripts, and about 10 personal funding applications in USA, Germany, Portugal, and EU